Chymyst/chymyst-core/README.md

 ```
 sbt assembly
 ```
-will prepare a "root", "core", and "macros" assemblies.
+will prepare a “root”, “core”, and “macros” assemblies.

-The main library is in the "core" and "macros" artifacts.
+The main library is in the “core” and “macros” artifacts.

 # Basic usage of `JoinRun`

-Here is an example of "single-access non-blocking counter".
+Here is an example of “single-access non-blocking counter”.
 There is an integer counter value, to which we have non-blocking access via `incr` and `decr` molecules.
 We can also fetch the current counter value via the `get` molecule, which is blocking.